For Immediate Release: June 20, 2011

-Municipal Association of South Carolina honors Orangeburg with Achievement Award
+Municipal Association of South Carolina honors Central with Achievement Award

-The City of Orangeburg received a Municipal Achievement Award for its Angel of Hope garden.
+The Town of Central received a Municipal Achievement Award for its Central Railway Museum.
 Officials were presented with the award during the Municipal Association of South Carolina’s 71st Annual Meeting on June 18.
-The city won in the 10,001–20,000 population category.
+The town won in the 1,001 – 5,000 population category.
 Thirty-nine cities and towns submitted their projects and initiatives.

-“The Angel of Hope Garden is a great example of what happens when hometowns and residents work together to help those in need,” said Miriam Hair, executive director for the Municipal Association.
+“The Town of Central’s railway museum is a great example of what partnerships can accomplish to improve the quality of life and preserve the history of hometowns,” said Miriam Hair, executive director for the Municipal Association.

 These winning entries represent innovative projects undertaken by Municipal Association member cities and towns.
 More information